anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 AWS Lambda is a new compute service that runs your code in response to events and automatically and dynamically manages infra resources for you.
 Tara will talk about AWS's event-driven compute strategy and explain how Lambda works to respond to events from various Amazon services.

-Tara will describe what you need to quickly begin building applications that use AWS Lambda as a serverless back-end, and will also cover key Lambda features, its programming model, and tips on getting the most out of Lambda functions.
+Tara will describe what you need to easily build scalable microservices for mobile, web, and IoT applications that use AWS Lambda as a serverless back-end, how you can expose these services using Amazon API Gateway, and how to extend both AWS and third party services by triggering Lambda functions.
+She'll also cover key Lambda features, its programming model, and tips on getting the most out of Lambda.

 #### <a name="microsoft"></a>_Containers, Microsoft and DevOps: What is Microsoft Doing About All This Anyway?_ <span style="font-size: smaller">- [Gil Isaacs](#gili)</span>